Capital Calls: WeWork’s crypto dreams

 ------------------------------------------------

 RENT NOW, PAY VIRTUALLY.
-Companies can now pay for their rent at WeWork in select cryptocurrencies.
-The shared office provider said Tuesday it would join a few companies, like Tesla (TSLA.O), in accepting bitcoin read more .
+Companies can now pay for their rent at WeWork here in select cryptocurrencies.
+The shared office provider said Tuesday it would join a few companies, like Tesla, in accepting bitcoin.
 But it takes two sides to make a market.

 Earlier in Capital Calls: